-7440.
-Advanced Molecular Genetics (4) Formerly MCBI 6440 P: MCBI 7410 or consent of course director.
+- 7440.
+Advanced Molecular Genetics (4) P: MCBI 7410 or consent of course director.
 Detailed, critical presentation of molecular structure-function relationship in stability, dynamics, and expression of genetic information of both prokaryotic and eukaryotic cells.
-State-of-the-art analytical and synthetic approaches to molecular genetic problems.

-7450.
-Immunology (4) Formerly MCBI 6450 P: BIOC 7300 or equivalent; MCBI 7400 or equivalent; consent of course director.
+State-of-the-art analytical and synthetic approaches to molecular genetic problems. - 7450.
+Immunology (4) P: BIOC 7300 or equivalent; MCBI 7400 or equivalent; consent of course director.
 Concise presentation of immunology, immunity, and immunopathology.
 Immunology includes principles of induction and expression of specific immune responses.
 Immunochemical and cellular principles of immune responses.
 Immunity includes role of immune reactions in infections and cancer.
-Immunopathology emphasizes roles of immune system in tissue damage and disease.

-7460.
-Animal Virology (3) Formerly MCBI 6460 P: MCBI 7401 or consent of course director.
+Immunopathology emphasizes roles of immune system in tissue damage and disease. - 7460.
+Advanced Virology (3) P: MCBI 7401 or consent of course director.
 Topics covered include basic viral structure and classification, replication, genetics, pathogenesis, viral vectors, emerging viruses, and antiviral strategies and vaccines.
-Current and emerging issues in virology covered by reading and discussing most recent scientific literature.

-7480.
-Seminars in Microbiology and Immunology (I) Formerly MCBI 6480 May be repeated.
+Current and emerging issues in virology covered by reading and discussing most recent scientific literature. - 7480.
+Seminars in Microbiology and Immunology (1) May be repeated.
 May count maximum of 5 s.h.
 Microbiology and immunology students required to register each fall and spring semester while pre-candidates.
 P: Consent of course director.
-Program of formal seminars and student journal club presentations focused on current topics in microbiology and immunology.

-7490.
-Topics in Microbiology and Immunology (I-4) Formerly MCBI 6490 May be repeated.
+Program of formal seminars and student journal club presentations focused on current topics in microbiology and immunology. - 7490.
+Topics in Microbiology and Immunology (I-4) May be repeated.
 May count maximum of 5 s.h.
 P: MCBI 7400 or equivalent; consent of chair.
-Critical presentation of topics of current importance in microbiology and immunology and focusing on a particular subdiscipline, problem, or group of organisms.

-7498.
-Problems in Microbiology and Immunology (1-8) Formerly MCBI 6498 May be repeated.
-May count maximum of 12 s.h.
+Critical presentation of topics of current importance in microbiology and immunology and focusing on a particular subdiscipline, problem, or group of organisms. - 7498.
+Problems in Microbiology and Immunology (I-8) May be repeated.
+May count maximum of I2 s.h.
 P: Consent of chair.
 Supervised nondissertation research in microbiology or immunology.
 For the first two semesters registered, the student ordinarily is assigned to a different faculty preceptor.
-Two preceptorships will ordinarily be required of each doctoral student.

-9001.
-Dissertation: Summer Research (1) May be repeated.
+Two preceptorships will ordinarily be required of each doctoral student. - 9000.
+Dissertation (3-12) May be repeated.
+May count maximum of 18 s.h. - 9001.
+Dissertation: Summer Research (I) May be repeated.
 No credit may count toward degree.
 Students conducting dissertation research may only register for this course during the summer.